Chocolate Birthday Cake

 Recipe Tips

-• Don’t Skip the Coffee: That little kick really does add a richer chocolate flavor to the mix.
+• Don’t Skip the Coffee: This really does add a richer chocolate flavor to the mixture.
 You won’t even taste the coffee boos, trust me.

 • Don’t Overbake: Make sure you watch that bake time so you don’t dry out your cakes.